Anteneh2121/alx-system_engineering-devops/0x19-postmortem/README.md

 2. Looked in the `sites-available` folder of the `/etc/apache2/` directory.
 Determined that the web server was serving content located in `/var/www/html/`.

+3. In one terminal, ran `strace` on the PID of the `root` Apache process.
+In another, curled the server.
+Expected great things... only to be disappointed. `strace` gave no useful information.

+4. Repeated step 3, except on the PID of the `www-data` process.
+Kept expectations lower this time... but was rewarded! `strace` revelead an `-1 ENOENT (No such file or directory)` error occurring upon an attempt to access the file `/var/www/html/wp-includes/class-wp-locale.phpp`.